Known as the Gateway to the Grand Canyon and is in the heart of Kaibab National Forest.

 Abby wasn’t feeling well so I sat on the porch of El Tovar and rocked in the rocking chairs while Chris and Mackenzie went to explore the Hopi House.
 We had lunch while sitting on the rim and then the girls got some ice cream.
 Abby couldn’t even eat the ice cream- that’s when I knew something was really wrong.
 Mackenzie took over the rest of her ice cream and double fisted it on the walk back to the train.
 She made them look so good people were stopping her to ask where she got them.
 Luckily we have two weeks in this area so we were able to visit the Grand Canyon 3 more times.
 (When we got home Abby’s temperature was 104!).

 We stayed at the Grand Canyon Railway RV park which gave us access to the Grand Canyon Railway Hotel.
 This was nice because we had access to the indoor pool and hot tub.
+This park is the only one in Williams that has paved roads and spaces and pull through sites available.
+We could walk to downtown Williams and Route 66 from our spot.
+There was a playground across the street.
+We did not enjoy hearing the train while we slept though.

 The Hotel decorated beautifully for Christmas complete with an amazing outdoor light display.
 I will say that I called ahead to ask about the railway train schedule to ask about it interrupting our sleep and they told us the last train is at 5:30pm but then they do a Polar Express train during the holiday season, at 5:30pm and then again at 7:30pm (which we did not do), so the last train we would hear is at 9:00pm.
 Well… they failed to explain that the Sante Fe train still runs through town at all hours!!
 So for 2 weeks we had a train horn waking us up several times a night.
 I’m looking forward to our QUIET lake view site at Lake Mead .